-1. Increased Versatility: The way that robots are exceptionally adaptable permit banks to oversee high volumes during peak business hours by adding more robots and reacting to any circumstance in record time.
+1. Increased Versatility: The way that robots are exceptionally adaptable permits banks to oversee high volumes during peak business hours by adding more robots and reacting to any circumstance in record time.
 Moreover, RPA execution permits banks to put more spotlight on inventive methodologies to develop their business by liberating employees from doing ordinary errands.

-2. Increased Speed: Once accurately set up, banks and monetary foundations can make their processes a lot quicker and useful.
+2. Increased Speed: Once accurately set up, banks and monetary foundations can make their processes a lot quicker and more useful.